Newton Athletic Booster Club

 How does Newton Athletic Booster Club spend its money?

 Newton Athletic Booster Club directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Newton Athletic Booster Club tax-deductible?